chadtopaz/computational-linear-algebra/coursebook/coursebook.md

 ## Big picture

-Along with solving the linear system
-$\mathbf{A}\,\mathbf{x}=\mathbf{b}$, finding the eigenvalues and eigenvectors of a matrix $\mathbf{A}$ is one of the most important problems in linear algebra.
+Along with solving the linear system $\mathbf{A} \mathbf{x}=\mathbf{b}$, finding the eigenvalues and eigenvectors of a matrix $\mathbf{A}$ is one of the most important problems in linear algebra.
 Knowing the eigenpairs can help simplify a problem and reveal important information about systems modeled with linear algebra.

 ## Goals